 Of Ohio's 88 counties, 34 currently have one or more offenders on death row awaiting execution.
 Under the bill, the sentencing court will be required to hold a hearing and resentence each offender to life in prison without parole.
-Assuming that these hearings must be held at the sentencing court, certain county sheriffs, prosecutors, public defenders or appointed counsel, and courts of common pleas would experience an increase in expenditures to transport and resentence these offenders.
+Assuming that these hearings must be held at the sentencing court, additional work will be created for certain county sheriffs, prosecutors, public defenders or appointed counsel, and courts of common pleas.
 The extent to which a given county would be affected depends largely on the number of offenders that would have to be resentenced.
 Table 1 below shows the affected counties along with their corresponding number of offenders currently on death row.
 The total number of offenders on death row is 147.